Training, Consulting and Curriculum Development

 Particularly in the social service field, self-care is not an option, but an imperative.
 More and more research is linking the results of ongoing stress with illnesses such as heart disease, ulcers, and autoimmune dysfunction.
 This highly interactive, fun, relaxing workshop will help participants recognize life stressors, stress triggers, and their personal responses to stressful life conditions.
 We will explore the impact of stress on both professional and personal lives, and participants will experience and walk away with practical tools to reduce stress.
 Participants are invited to wear comfortable clothing, if appropriate to the workshop setting.

 Time Management: Making the Most of the Little Time You Have (3.5 or 6 hours)

 This hands-on, highly interactive training approaches the issue of time management from a practical standpoint: the issue isn’t about finding more time, but about managing the time we currently have.
 By the end of this session, participants will understand their own current time use patterns, as well as the reasons for and effects of procrastination, and will walk away with some concrete tools for improved time management.

-Addictions and Twelve-Step Recovery as Therapeutic Adjunct (3.5 or 6 hours)
+Addictions and Twelve-Step Recovery as a Therapeutic Adjunct to Clinical Work (3.5 hours)

-Twelve-step programs can serve as sources of considerable reinforcement and support for therapeutic treatment, and they can also foster social confidence that is not achievable in the individual treatment relationship.
-This workshop explains the basic structure and concepts of twelve-step programs, discusses the 12-step programs that are currently available and how to find meetings, addresses myths around 12-step religious leanings, and explores the social dynamics that can make 12-step recovery invaluable to some of our clients.
+Twelve-step programs - whether for someone grappling with addiction or their loved ones - can serve as sources of considerable reinforcement and support for clinical treatment, and they can also foster social confidence and level of self-acceptance that is not achievable in the therapeutic dyad.
+This workshop explains the basic structure and concepts of twelve-step programs, discusses the 12-step programs that are currently available and how to find meetings, addresses myths around 12-step recovery, and explores the social dynamics that can make 12-step recovery invaluable to many of our clients.